USA: Cookie regulation in California, Virginia, Utah, Colorado, and Connecticut - towards a harmonised approach

-Privacy and consumer data protection laws have been on the rise across the US, with Virginia, Utah, Colorado, California and Connecticut all recently enacting comprehensive privacy legislation.
-The enactment of these laws has meant data controllers in the US are faced with new obligations, while consumers welcome their elevated data protection rights, aimed at better protecting consumer privacy.
+Over the past few months, there has been an increased interest in consumer privacy laws across the US, with the states of Virginia, Utah, Colorado, California, and Connecticut having recently enacted comprehensive privacy legislation that will enter into effect in 2023.
+The enactment of these laws means that organisations in the US are subject to new privacy obligations, while consumers welcome their elevated data protection rights, aimed at better protecting consumer privacy.

-In this Insight article, we take a look at the convergences and diverges between the privacy laws of Virginia, Utah, Colorado, California and Connecticut in relation to cookies, with a view to mapping out a harmonised approach to compliance.
+In this Insight article1, we examine the convergences and divergences between the privacy laws of Virginia, Utah, Colorado, California, and Connecticut where they affect cookies, with a view to mapping out a possible harmonised approach to compliance.

 Consent and information

-Similarly, to the CCPA, the Virginia's CDPA, Utah's UCPA and Connecticut's CTDPA have also adopted an opt-out approach.
-As a result, the 'Do Not Sell My Personal Information' button which is in compliance with the CCPA requirements may also be applied to the interfaces in order to meet opt-out requirements under the CDPA, the UCPA and the CTDPA.
-A 'do not to sell' button or link, a 'customise my settings' and an 'accept all' button may also be considered when looking to meet obligations under the CDPA, the UCPA, and the CTDPA.
+Similarly, to the CCPA, Virginia's CDPA, Utah's UCPA, Colorado's CPA, and Connecticut's CTDPA have also adopted an opt-out approach.
+As a result, the 'Do Not Sell or Share My Personal Information' link or button required for the CCPA/CPRA would also meet opt-out requirements under the CDPA, the UCPA, the CPA, and the CTDPA.

 Providing information to data subjects

-All the above-mentioned State privacy laws lay down similar transparency requirements.
-In this regard, the information that is required for a CCPA cookie banner is broadly aligned with the information required by the CDPA, the UCPA, the CTDPA, and the CPA.
+All the above-mentioned state privacy laws lay down similar transparency requirements.
+In this regard, the information that is required for a CCPA/CPRA cookie banner is broadly aligned with the disclosure requirements found in the CDPA, the UCPA, the CTDPA, and the CPA.

-Common information requirements for cookie banners across all the laws require organisations to:
+Common information requirements for cookie banners across the privacy laws require organisations to:

-- describe the categories of personal data that the controller shares with third parties, if any; and
+- describe the categories of personal information that the controller sells or shares to third parties, if any;

-- describe the categories of third parties with whom the controller shares personal data.
+- describe the categories of third parties with whom the controller shares personal information.

 When to request consent from consumers?

-All of the laws require prior consent for processing children's data.
-Furthermore, under the Colorado CPA and the Virginia CDPA, it is necessary to obtain users' consent to collect sensitive data which includes, racial or ethnic origin, religious beliefs, sexual orientation data, genetic data, biometric data and personal data collected from a known child.
+Under the CPRA, Colorado's CPA and Virginia's CDPA, it is necessary to obtain users' consent to collect sensitive data, which includes racial or ethnic origin, religious beliefs, sexual orientation data, genetic data, biometric data, and personal information collected from a known child.

-The Colorado CPA also requires consumers' consent for targeted advertising and sale of personal data (e.g. setting third party cookies or trackers).
+Colorado's CPA also requires consumers' consent for targeted advertising and sale of personal information (e.g. setting third party cookies or trackers).

-The Connecticut CTDPA requires a business to obtain consumer's consent if it intends to process personal data for purposes that are neither reasonably necessary to, nor compatible with, the disclosed purposes for which such personal data is processed, as disclosed to the consumer.
+Connecticut's CTDPA requires a business to obtain consumer's consent if it intends to process personal information for purposes that are neither reasonably necessary to, nor compatible with, the disclosed purposes for which such personal information is processed, as disclosed to the consumer.
 Furthermore, controllers are obliged to obtain consumers consent under the CTDPA when processing sensitive data concerning a consumer.

 How to obtain valid consent?